beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 but if you prefer not to have to add processing later you might want to change to `maxAcc` and `maxDec` respectively (which will stay elmo/frame).
 * the `CSphereParticleSpawner` (alias `simpleparticlespawner`) CEG class is scheduled for removal.
 It can be entirely drop-in replaced with `CSimpleParticleSystem` (alias `simpleparticlesystem`) since it has always had the same behaviour, just different internal implementation.
 Known games using the class will receive PRs before this happens.
+* there are now explicit facilities for generating a blank map (see below).
+Existing "random" map generator (that always produced a blank map) stays as-is, but may be repurposed into a "real" random map generator sometime in the future (not immediately planned though).

 # QTPFS